From Welsh caves to Paso Robles, Brecon Estate’s rise to award-winning wines

 For that reason, guests will likely find a different lineup of wines at each tasting room visit.
 Grindley makes 12-14 small parcel wines per year.
 “We always have new releases,” he said.
 “The tasting lineup changes at least once a month.”

-Visit Brecon Estate and experience Brecon’s exclusive, small-lot wines with the knowledgeable and friendly tasting room staff.
+Visit Brecon Estate and experience Brecon’s exclusive, small-batch wines, available only from their website or winery.
+Enjoy the tasting experience with the knowledgeable and friendly staff.
 Relax on the patio and enjoy views of the old vines and oak trees.

 The Brecon Estate Wine Club offers three wine shipments yearly, discounts on purchases, complimentary tastings, and invitations to exclusive Brecon Estate events.